-This is important because the LGBTQ community is up against unique health risks, said Dr. Rhett Brown, a family practitioner at Novant Health Midtown Family Medicine.
-Brown cites a lack of insurance coverage, a higher chance of getting certain sexually transmitted diseases and a greater risk of suicide among those who are LGBTQ.
+This is important because the LGBTQ community is up against unique health risks, public health experts agree.
+They cite a lack of insurance coverage, a higher chance of getting certain sexually transmitted diseases and a greater risk of suicide among those who are LGBTQ.

 Transgender people also experience additional barriers to health care such as a lack of clinical research, and providers who either don’t understand them or want to treat them.